SamuelMorrisProjects/BasicFacialVerificationProject/README.md

 # FacialVerificationProject
 READ ME

 A webcam based basic facial verification program using OpenCV2, Numpy Dlib and Deep Face.
+Feel Free to reach out to me on www.linkedin.com/in/samuel-morris-8b5356298 or GitHub reguarding about the project.

 Over the course of this repo's development I plan on adding a GUI using tkinter to make it more acessible.